A Light-Cone Approach to Higher-Order Cosmological Observables: The Observational Angular Distance–Redshift Relation

 \section{The Observational Angular Distance–Redshift Relation}

 Hereafter, we will apply the new perturbative scheme developed so far to compute the angular distance–redshift relation $d_\text{A}(z)$, as measured by a free-falling observer and in a perturbative and gauge-invariant approach, starting from the fully non-linear formulae \eqref{eq:z-fully-non-linear-glc} and \eqref{eq:dA-fully-non-linear-glc} valid within the GLC gauge.
-In the evaluation of such an angular distance, as anticipated at the end of the previous section, we will go through the following steps: \begin{enumerate} \item First, in order to use and expand formula \eqref{eq:dA-fully-non-linear-glc} in perturbation theory, we need to fix the GLC gauge at first and second order.
-Then we \quotes{unfix} the gauge by replacing each perturbation with each gauge-invariant counterpart provided in Eqs.~\eqref{eq:gauge-inv-quantities-1st-order} and \eqref{eq:glc-gauge-inv-2nd-order}; \item Then, using the observed redshift as a time coordinate, we add to $d_\t{A}$ the corrections coming from expanding each quantity around the time at the source corresponding to the observed redshift, thus obtaining the fully gauge-invariant formula for the angular distance–redshift relation; \item Finally, we express each light-cone perturbation in terms of the Bardeen potentials $\Phi^{(n)}$ and $\Psi^{(n)}$ and compare the results with the one already present in the literature. \end{enumerate} In particular, we will show how the complete fixing of the residual gauge freedom \eqref{eq:glc-residual-freedom} of the GLC gauge allows for the elimination of divergences at the observer position.
+In the evaluation of such an angular distance, as anticipated at the end of Subsect.~\ref{subsec:gaugeinvariance-LC}, we will go through the following steps: \begin{enumerate} \item First, we take the fully non-linear formula \eqref{eq:dA-fully-non-linear-glc} valid in the GLC gauge and we expand it up to second order in the light-cone perturbations; \item Second, we replace each perturbation with its gauge-invariant counterpart provided in Eqs.~\eqref{eq:gauge-inv-quantities-1st-order} and \eqref{eq:glc-gauge-inv-2nd-order}; \item Then, using the observed redshift to define a new time coordinate, we add to $d_\t{A}$ the corrections coming from expanding each quantity around the time at the source corresponding to the observed redshift, thus obtaining the fully gauge-invariant formula for the angular distance–redshift relation; \item We completely fix the observational gauge around the observer position by fixing the residual gauge freedom \eqref{eq:glc-residual-freedom} of the GLC gauge.
+This allows for the cancellation of all the would-be divergent terms scaling as $\sim r^{-n}$ (for $n=1,2,3$) at the observer.
+This gauge fixing also results in further new observer terms, not present in the literature, which are needed to make the angular distance–redshift relation to be the one truly measured by a free-falling observer; \item Finally, we express each light-cone perturbation in terms of the gauge-invariant Bardeen potentials $\Phi^{(n)}$ and $\Psi^{(n)}$, and compare the results with the ones already present in the literature. \end{enumerate} Not only are the techniques described above useful to evaluate the angular distance–redshift relation, but they also constitute a general procedure to compute linear and non-linear relativistic effects of any kind of light-like cosmological observable.